Bautistao2/EDA-and-Predictor-for-Probability-of-Worker-termination-/README.md

 In this project, we will project employees who are likely to be terminated based on a set of features
 ## Description

-An EDAD project in wich  employees who are likely to be terminated based on a set of features we will project employees who are likely to be laid off based on a set of characteristics.
+An EDAD project in wich have beed projected employees who are likely to be laid off based on a set of characteristics.

 - **Employee Name :** Employee’s full name
 - **EmpID :** Employee ID is unique to each employee